AristurtleDev/building-2d-games-with-monogame/documentation/04-working-with-textures.md

 <figure><img src="../images/04-working-with-textures/mgcb-editor-icon.png" alt="Figure 4-2: MonoGame for VSCode extension icon"><figcaption><p><strong>Figure 4-2: MonoGame for VSCode extension icon</strong></p></figcaption></figure>

-\
-**Figure 4-2:** _MonoGame for VSCode Extension Icon._

 Clicking this icon will open the MGCB Editor with the _Content.mgcb_ file in the current project loaded.

+> NOTE
-> \[!NOTE] If you did not install the _MonoGame for VSCode_ extension or prefer to not use it, you can use the CLI commands to open the MGCB Editor instead.
+> If you did not install the _MonoGame for VSCode_ extension or prefer to not use it, you can use the CLI commands to open the MGCB Editor instead.
 To do this:
 >
 > 1. Open the terminal in VSCode pressing `` CTRL+` ``or choosing _View > Terminal_ from the top menu
 > 2. If the terminal directory is not in the project root directory (the one with the .csproj file), then use the `cd` command to navigate to that directory.